apache/pekko-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 Events can be delayed for many reasons:

-* GC pause between serializing the event in the Akka node and writing it to the database
+* GC pause between serializing the event in the Pekko node and writing it to the database
 * Event waiting to be written as part of a batch to the `tag_views` table
 * Out of sync clocks
 * Overloaded database